craviee/tetrix-deterministic/README.md

 # tetris-deterministic
-Future project of an AI that beats tetris using a greeedy deterministic algorithm
+Future project of an AI that beats tetris using a greedy deterministic algorithm